outscale/cluster-api-provider-outscale/docs/src/topics/get-started-with-clusterctl.md

 ```
 **WARNING**: Kubernetes version must match the kubernetes version which is included in image name in [omi][omi]

-You can then change to get what you want base on doc.
+You can then change to get what you want which is based on doc.

 Then apply:
 ```